-DCIM tools are becoming a necessity for most data centers, as managing complex computing operations with often far-flung segments can quickly overload human ability to process.
+The data center market continues to evolve, with the level of critical infrastructure requiring that data center infrastructure management software evolves with it.
+DCIM tools are now a necessity for most data centers, as managing complex computing operations -- often with far-flung segments -- can quickly overload the human ability to process.

 What is DCIM?

 Although DCIM adoption is widespread, confusion still exists in the user community over what DCIM is and what it should do.